loftwah/langchain-csv/README.md

    ollama pull tinyllama
    ```

-   Then update the model name in the code.
+   Then update the model name in the code or select it from the Gradio dropdown.

 3. Check Ollama logs for more details:
    ```